A derived equivalence between cluster equivalent algebras: Construction of a tilting module

-\begin{proof} We prove by induction on $i\geq 0$ that the object is a tilting module over $\Gamma$ and that the endomorphism algebra $\Gamma_i:=\End_{\Gamma}(T_i)$ has global dimension $\leq 2$.
+\begin{proof} We prove by induction on $i\geq 0$ that the object is a tilting module over $B$ and that the endomorphism algebra $B_i:=\End_{B}(T_i)$ has global dimension $\leq 2$.
 This holds for $i=0$ by hypothesis.
-Let us assume that this holds for an $i\geq 0$.
-The functor $F_i=R\Hom_\Gamma(T_i,-)$ yields a triangle equivalence which sends $T_i$ to $\Gamma_i$.
+Suppose that this holds for an $i\geq 0$.
+The functor $F_i=R\Hom_B(T_i,-)$ yields a triangle equivalence which sends $T_i$ to $B_i$.
 By the uniqueness of the Serre functor we have an isomorphism We want to apply Theorem \ref{OsamuSteffen} to We have Moreover, we have